Live in Asia

 Here's the part nobody tells you.
 When you're broke in America, you blame the debt.
 But the debt isn't really the enemy.
 The environment is.

 Trying to pay off debt in America is like trying to drain a bathtub with the faucet still running.
-You're scooping water out as fast as you can, and the level barely moves, because high rent, high food costs, taxes, gas, and a car that breaks keep pouring back in.
+You're scooping water out as fast as you can, and the level barely moves, because high rent, high food costs, gas, and a car that breaks keep pouring back in.
 You can grind harder all you want.
 You're grinding in a place designed to keep you treading water.

 We call America the matrix for a reason.
 The system gives you just enough to keep going, never quite enough to escape.
 You make your payments, you survive, and the principal never really drops.
 That's not an accident.
 That's the design.